-Why do we need the New Leadership Authority Approach?
+Why do you need the New Leadership Authority Approach?

 Communication within organisations and between professionals makes the world go round in a productively beneficial manner.
 But when there is a shift away from healthy work place relationships between professionals, especially between a manager and individual staff members or a team, cooperation diminishes.
 The healthy characteristics of competition between professionals have transformed into unproductive patterns of behaviour.